Tyrone-Ward/nodejs-template/README.md

 ### 🚀 Main features

 - [ExpressJS](http://expressjs.com) framework with [TypeScript](https://www.typescriptlang.org/) on board
-- OpenAPI 3.1 compliant
+- Built-in API documentation the at the `/api-docs` endpoint
-- Simple and universal logging with support for multiple storage devices for your logs
+- Simple and universal logging with support for multiple storage devices

 ## 📁 Project Structure